 Cons:

-In short: A portable dehumidifier is cheaper and might fix the musty smell in your basement, but it won’t do anything to reduce mold growth in your upstairs bathroom.
-On top of that, emptying the water is another regular chore in your routine.
+Put simply: A portable dehumidifier costs less up front and might fix the humid smell in your basement, but it won’t do anything to stop mold growth in your upstairs bathroom.
+Plus, pouring out the water is another daily chore in your routine.

-Whole-home dehumidifiers connect directly to your HVAC system and regulate moisture throughout your entire home.
+Whole-home humidity control systems connect directly to your HVAC system and balance the moisture throughout your entire home.

 Pros:

-• Many systems can be managed using a smart thermostat
+- Many systems can be controlled using a smart thermostat

 Cons:

-With a whole-home dehumidifier, you get reliable comfort without the hassle that can come with portable units.
-It’s one of the most effective ways to control indoor humidity, making them ideal whole-home humidity control solutions for homes.
+With a whole-home dehumidifier, you get steady comfort without the hassle that can come with portable units.
+It’s one of the most reliable ways to control indoor humidity, making them effective whole-home humidity control solutions for homes.

 Comparing Whole-Home Dehumidifiers vs. Portable Dehumidifiers